 (c) check that each item of the device is present and that none of the items shows any apparent damage.

 [Clause 1 inserted in Gazette 11 Jul 2014 p.
-2440.]
+2440; amended in Gazette 6 Oct 2017 p.
+5185.]

 2. Collecting oral fluid

-The following steps are to be taken when collecting oral fluid for testing using a Cozart Drug Detection System —
+The following steps are to be taken when collecting oral fluid for testing using a Securetec Drugwipe II Twin Combo —

-(a) require the suspect —
+(a) give the saliva collector to the suspect;

+(b) require the suspect to wipe both sides of the saliva collector on the suspect’s tongue;

-(i) to swab around the suspect’s gums, tongue and inside cheek; and
+(c) require the suspect to place the saliva collector under the suspect’s tongue and to close the suspect’s mouth;

-(ii) to retain the swab in the suspect’s mouth until any indicator of sample adequacy shows that a sufficient sample has been collected;

-(b) remove the cap of the collection tube provided as a part of the testing device and place the collector swab in that tube, swab end first, then replace the cap;

-(c) mix the sampled oral fluid with the solution in the collector tube either by shaking for approximately 30 seconds or by using a vortex mixer.
+(d) remove the saliva collector from the suspect’s mouth when the saliva collector’s indicator window turns blue.

-[Clause 2 inserted in Gazette 11 Jul 2014 p.
-2440-1; amended in Gazette 6 Mar 2015 p.
-818.]
+[Clause 2 inserted in Gazette 6 Oct 2017 p.
+5185-6.]

 3. Setting up for oral fluid test

-The following steps are to be taken when setting up for testing oral fluid using a Cozart Drug Detection System —
+The following steps are to be taken when setting up for testing oral fluid using a Securetec Drugwipe II Twin Combo —

-(a) ensure the device is switched on;

-(b) check the date and time and conduct a system test;

-(c) carry out a quality control test.
+(a) check the viewing windows of the testing device to ensure no control lines are present;

+(b) remove the cover from the testing device.

-[Clause 3 inserted in Gazette 11 Jul 2014 p.
-2441.]
+[Clause 3 inserted in Gazette 6 Oct 2017 p.
+5186.]

 4. Conducting oral fluid test

-The following steps are to be taken when testing oral fluid using a Cozart Drug Detection System —
+The following steps are to be taken when testing oral fluid using a Securetec Drugwipe II Twin Combo —

-(a) remove the test cartridge from the package and place it on a flat horizontal surface;

-(b) remove the cap from the collector tube and, using a pipette, remove a sample of the fluid from the collection tube;

-(c) apply at least 6 drops of fluid into the sample well of the test cartridge and wait for the coloured fluid to appear on the test cartridge;

-(d) when prompted by the device, insert the test cartridge and wait for the progress indicator to show that the test cycle is complete;
+(a) dab the saliva collector on the pads of the testing device;

+(b) replace the cover on the testing device;

+(c) hold the testing device in a vertical position with the ampoule at the lower end;

+(d) press on the testing device at the appropriate place indicated on the device until the ampoule breaks;

+(e) continue to hold the testing device in a vertical position for a further 10 seconds;

+(f) place the testing device on a horizontal surface and leave it undisturbed for 8 minutes;

-(e) observe the result of the test.
+(g) observe the results of the test.

-[Clause 4 inserted in Gazette 11 Jul 2014 p.
-2441.]
+[Clause 4 inserted in Gazette 6 Oct 2017 p.
+5186.]